Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 There are many factors an issuer like Chase takes into consideration when determining eligibility for applicants.
-Here’s a break down of each of those factors to help you determine whether you’re likely to be approved for the Chase Sapphire Preferred card.
+Here’s a breakdown of each factor to help determine whether you will or won’t be approved for the Chase Sapphire Preferred card.

-Before you dive into what credit score is needed for the Chase Sapphire Preferred card, you need to know what your credit score is in the first place.
-But how should you go about finding out what it is?
+Before you dive into what credit score you need for the Chase Sapphire Preferred card, you need to know what your credit score is in the first place.
+But how do you go about finding out what it is?

-But if that service isn’t available to you, you can also easily open an account on a site like Credit Karma.
-Credit Karma is free to use and can help you keep track of your score, it’s contributing factors, and any fraudulent activity.
-You can also check your credit score for free with each of the credit bureaus.
+If a service isn’t available to you through a credit card issuer, you can also easily open an account on a site like Credit Karma.
+Credit Karma is free to use and can help you keep track of your score, tell you what contributing factors led to that score, and alert you to fraudulent activity.
+You can also check your credit score for free with each of the 3 credit major bureaus.

-Now that you know what your credit score is, it’s important to have some knowledge of the 5 factors that comprise your score:
+Now that you know what your credit score is, it’s essential to have some knowledge of the 5 factors that constitute your score:

 • Payment history